 Letters to Freshmen: Healthy=Happy

-Nora Studholme is a sophomore at Claremont McKenna College.
+Nora Studholme graduated from Claremont McKenna College in 2014.
 She is also the resident health guru at the Forum.
 For more health tips check out her article on protecting your skin and tips for eating right when the budget is tight.
 She really knows her stuff!
+Dear Freshmen,

 Hello to all you wonderful new people on campus!
 If you couldn’t tell by now, you’ve landed yourselves in a pretty fabulous place: the sunshine, the pool, the friendly people… it doesn’t get any better than this!
 But even at the happiest place on earth, you have to take care of yourself.
 Learning how to take initiative for your own well-being (Mom’s not here to tell you to eat your veggies anymore) is one of the most important skills you’ll learn in college.
 Unfortunately, there is no “Stay Healthy 101” course to help you along the way, so the learning is by trial and error.
 Here are a few thoughts just to help minimize the “error” part of that equation.